 The TYPE classifier framework uses the same four types as Type Expressions, as described in the Managing expressions section.
 However, the type-matching system is more versatile and provides better type identification across all database variants.
-This framework also supports the identification of auto-incrementing columns.
-The property matchAutoIncrement defines whether auto-incrementing columns should be considered for profiling (true) or completely skipped (false) for the domain.
-The default value is false.

 Managing expressions

 The search and type expressions define logic used by the legacy profiler to identify sensitive information.
 Refer to Discovering Your Sensitive Data for an overview of expressions and related concepts.